Abhishek-7400/Terraform/resources/ec2_instance.md

 ```
 terraform init
 ```
-# to plane
+# to plan
 ```
-terraform Plnae
+terraform Plan
 ```
 # to apply
 ```